A practical guide to HubSpot AI data sources

 This is a big deal because it lets the AI understand customer feelings, summarize long conversations, and spot key topics without anyone having to manually tag anything.
 The benefit is obvious: less busywork and a much richer customer profile.

-But that same limitation applies here, too.
 This is incredibly useful for conversations that are logged and stored inside HubSpot.
-What about all the internal brainstorming, problem-solving, and knowledge sharing that happens in Slack or Microsoft Teams?
-That valuable context is often invisible to the CRM.
+For teams that also want to include internal brainstorming or knowledge sharing that happens in Slack or Microsoft Teams, using an additional integration can ensure that valuable context is always available to your agents.

 External data sources: The role of Data Hub and Breeze Intelligence

 HubSpot knows your business data doesn't all live in one spot.
-It tries to tackle this with two main features: Breeze Intelligence and the new Data Hub.
+It tackles this with two sophisticated features: Breeze Intelligence and the Data Hub.

 Breeze Intelligence is HubSpot's tool for automatically adding missing info to your records.
 It pulls from third-party data providers and public sources to fill in gaps like a company's size, industry, or location.
-It's a handy feature for keeping your database clean.
+It's a handy feature for keeping your database clean and professional.

 Integrating with external AI: HubSpot's connectors

 So far, we've been talking about the data HubSpot's own AI uses.
-But HubSpot also lets you share its data with other AI platforms, which opens up some new possibilities.
+But HubSpot also lets you share its data with other AI platforms, which opens up some new possibilities for 2026.

 Using HubSpot data in ChatGPT and Claude